 Innovations in gene therapy at Nationwide Children’s Hospital in Columbus, cardiac care at the Cleveland Clinic and pediatric care at Cincinnati Children’s Hospital are contributing to a sector that is attracting world-class researchers, entrepreneurs and investors.
-Cutting edge medical device and health-tech companies are emerging in Ohio while international companies are choosing to expand in the state to develop and commercialize healthcare solutions.
+Cutting edge medical devices and health-tech companies are emerging in Ohio while international companies are choosing to expand in the state to develop and commercialize healthcare solutions.

-Ohio’s healthcare ecosystem:
+Ohio’s healthcare industry:

-- Consists of more than 4,100 bioscience companies
+- Consists of more than 4,100 bioscience companies.

-- Features a growing talent pool of about 80,000 bioscience employees, excluding healthcare providers
+- Features a growing talent pool of about 80,000 bioscience employees, excluding healthcare providers.

-- Attracted $562 million in capital investments, second in the Midwest, in 2018, according to the BioEnterprise Midwest Capital report
+- Attracted $562 million in capital investments (second in the Midwest) in 2018, according to the BioEnterprise Midwest Capital report.

 - Includes 14 top-ranked hospital systems in the country, according to U.S. News & World Report.
 Among the top-ranked systems are: